 Clicker training is a method of marking behavior with a sound (click) followed by a secondary reinforcer (treat).
 We use markers; however, we prefer to use words for markers rather than clickers, whistles, or other devices.
 Going home your dog will learn to respond to verbal commands and verbal markers.
 Clicking a clicker or offering food or treats simply will not stop your dog from chasing down a squirrel.
 Our training program is effective regardless of clickers or squirrels.

-7:00 AM – 8:30 AM Bathroom & Play time 8:30 AM – 11:00 AM Obedience training and field trips 11:00 AM – 12:30 PM Bathroom & Play time 1:00 PM – 3:00 PM Obedience, treadmill, nature hikes, and field trips 3:00 PM – 4:30 PM Bathroom & Play time 5:00 PM – 6:00 PM Feeding & rest 6:00 PM – 8:00 PM Treadmill Training & Physical conditioning 8:00 PM – 9:30 PM Bathroom & Play time 9:30 PM – Lights out (bedtime).
+7:00 AM – 8:30 AM Bathroom & Play time 8:30 AM – 11:00 AM Obedience training and activities 11:00 AM – 12:30 PM Bathroom & Play time 1:00 PM – 3:00 PM Obedience, treadmill, and nature hikes, 3:00 PM – 4:30 PM Bathroom & Play time 5:00 PM – 6:00 PM Feeding & rest 6:00 PM – 8:00 PM Treadmill Training & Physical conditioning 8:00 PM – 9:30 PM Bathroom & Play time 9:30 PM – Lights out (bedtime).
 The time or duration of play groups will vary, depending on weather conditions, outdoor temperature, and seasons.
 On average play groups are 20 minutes in length.
-This is to provide enough time for a bathroom break, play time, and a recess for the dogs in between training sessions, field trips, nature hikes, or other daily activities.
+This is to provide enough time for a bathroom break, play time, and a recess for the dogs in between training sessions, distraction proofing drills, nature hikes, or other daily activities.

 Written instruction sent at the beginning of the course.